 Brad Cotten, Avalanche Terrain Avoidance (ATA) Director, Leader, AIARE Level 1 Assistant, Knot Tying School Instructor.
 He has been an active member of the CMC since 2011 and a life long outdoors man, and Naturalist.
 He studied Field Botany, Zoology and Ecology in school before being commissioned in the Navy.
 Brad has been an avid backpacker since joining the boy scouts.
 Brad started Technical rock climbing in the early 1970’s and taught rock climbing for California State University at Fullerton for many years, He has put up many in Joshua Tree and climbed in the Mojave Desert, Angeles Crest, Serra Nevada, Olympic, Cascades, Tetons, Colorado and Canadian Rockies.
 Brad works as a, cowboy, printer, botanist, EMT-P, Naval Flight Officer, Red Cross disaster planner and currently as a flight ground instructor.

 Tom Hartzell has been an active CMC member since moving to Boulder in 2011.
 He is a Senior WTS Instructor; an Instructor Leader for the Trip Leader School; and also instructs in the Wilderness Survival School and Intro To Hiking Safety class.
-He enjoys hiking to the high lakes.
+He enjoys hiking to the high lakes, and is certified as a Wilderness First Responder.
 His favorite hiking spots are in Rocky Mountain National Park.

 Durrie Monsma, Newsletter Editor